BowenL1/BowenL1.github.io/_pages/about.md

   - /about.html
 ---

-* I am a Ph.D. student at [University of central florida](https://www.ucf.edu/), advised by [Prof. Kawai Kwok](https://mae.ucf.edu/person/kawai-kwok/).
+I am a Ph.D. student at [University of central florida](https://www.ucf.edu/), advised by [Prof. Kawai Kwok](https://mae.ucf.edu/person/kawai-kwok/).

-* I received my master's and B.E. degree at Beijing University of Technology, advised by Prof. Hongling Ye.
+My research interest lies in the mechanics of flexible and multifunctional structures and materials, focusing on shape reconfiguration, actuation and sensing, structural instability, and structure optimization.

 # Recent News
 * Jul 03, 2022.
 A paper was accepted.